InMindChan/BMocap/README.md

 # BMocap

-Convert the Empty Objects [BlendArMocap](https://github.com/cgtinker/BlendArMocap) to Points, Lines and Faces in Blender.
+Convert the Empty Objects [BlendArMocap](https://github.com/cgtinker/BlendArMocap) to Points, Lines and Faces in Blender 3.2.0 .

 ## Quick Start